iterative/dvc.org/public/static/docs/command-reference/config.md

 - `state.row_limit` - maximum number of entries in the state database, which affects the physical size of the state file itself, as well as the performance of certain DVC operations.
-The bigger the limit the more checksum history DVC can keep in order to avoid sequential checksum recalculations for the files.
+The bigger the limit, the longer the file hash history that DVC can keep, in order to avoid sequential hash recalculations.
-  Default limit is set to 10 000 000 rows.
+  The default limit is set to 10,000,000 rows.

 - `state.row_cleanup_quota` - percentage of the state database that is going to be deleted when it hits the `state.row_limit`.
 When an entry in the database